johananl/simple-cm/README.md

 and is meant to be replaced by technologies such as [gRPC][2].
-The library is suffering from problems such as no TLS support and therefore - cleartext communication over the wire. **However**, due to the requirement to use only standard library packages, `net/rpc` was chosen as it provides a simple RPC interface without having to build REST APIs etc.
+The library is suffering from problems such as no TLS support and therefore - cleartext communication over the wire. **However**, due to the requirement to use only standard library packages, `net/rpc` was chosen as it provides a simple RPC interface that is more suitable to the task than, say, a REST API (because the application is operation-oriented rather than resource-oriented).

 [1]: https://golang.org/pkg/net/rpc/
 [2]: https://grpc.io/